manmaed/cottenly/README.md

-# cottenly
+# cottonly
-It Just adds cotten
+It Just adds cotton